-A connected result is provided by \cite{menozzi}, where the authors study the case when the driving noise is a L\'evy $\alpha$-stable process and the distributional drift lives in a general Besov space $\mathbb B^{-\beta}_{p,q}$.
+A result connected to ours is provided by \cite{chaudru_menozzi}, where the authors study the case when the driving noise is a L\'evy $\alpha$-stable process and the distributional drift lives in a general Besov space $\mathbb B^{-\beta}_{p,q}$.
 In particular they formulate the martingale problem and a quite different notion of SDE (for which, in $d=1$ they even study pathwise uniqueness, extending in this way \cite[Corollary 5.19]{russo_trutnau07}, stated for Brownian motion) and prove that a solution to the martingale problem is also a solution to their SDE.
 However, they do not prove the converse result, hence they do not have any equivalence.

 The paper is organised as follows.
 In Section \ref{sc:prelim} we introduce the framework in which we work, in particular the various functions spaces appearing in the paper and many useful results from the companion paper \cite{issoglio_russoPDEa}.
 In Section \ref{sc:zvonkin} we introduce the martingale problem and transform it into a classical equivalent Stroock-Varadhan martingale problem.
 In Section \ref{sc:MP} we show existence and uniqueness of a solution to the martingale problem and various other properties.
 In Section \ref{sc:weakDir} we show that the solution to the martingale problem is a weak Dirichlet process and identify its decomposition.
-In Section \ref{sc:generalisedSDE} introduce the notion of solution to the SDE and show its equivalence to the martingale problem.
-Finally, we collected in Appendix \ref{app:lunardi} some useful results on solutions of (classical) PDEs that we use in the paper.
+In Section \ref{sc:generalisedSDE} we introduce the notion of solution to the SDE and show its equivalence to the martingale problem.
+Finally, in Appendix \ref{app:lunardi} we state a useful result on solutions of (classical) PDEs that we use in the paper.